Finding French Connections in Eastern Newfoundland and LabradorBy Newfoundland & Labrador

-When most people think of Newfoundland and Labrador, le français isn’t the first thing to come to mind, but did you know that the French played an important role in the early exploration and settlement of our province?
+When most people think of Newfoundland and Labrador, le français isn’t the first thing to come to mind, but did you know that the French played an important role in the history of our province?
 Although not always obvious at first glance, Newfoundland and Labrador’s French roots become clear once you figure out where to look.
 So, break out the French/English dictionary and start checking off our list of French connections in Eastern NL.

 1. What’s in a name?